plone/plone.restapi/docs/source/navroot.md

 :language: http
 ```

-In a multilingual site, where the language folder is the navigation root, the response has the language
+In a multilingual site where the language folder is the navigation root, the response has the language folder information:
 folder information:

 ```{eval-rst}